wuqixiaobai/wpsso-plm/readme.txt

 = Example Meta Tags and Markup =

-* Example WPSSO PLM meta tags for a Restaurant (Local Business).
-The image and video ("application/x-shockwave-flash" and "text/html" embed) meta tags have been excluded for brevety. ;-)
+Example WPSSO PLM meta tags for a Restaurant (Local Business).
+The image and video meta tags for the restaurant have been excluded for brevety. ;-) The [WPSSO Schema JSON-LD (WPSSO JSON) Pro](http://wpsso.com/extend/plugins/wpsso-json/) extension can be used to include complete Schema JSON-LD markup instead of Schema meta tags.

 `
 <head itemscope itemtype="http://schema.org/Restaurant">